Expectation-Propagation for Bayesian Empirical Likelihood Inference: Asymptotic behaviour of EPEL

 \section{Asymptotic behaviour of EPEL}

-In this section, we show that EPEL and $p_{\EL}$ are asymptotically equivalent.
-The results are in three parts.
-Firstly, we prove that one cycle of the EPEL update is asymptotically equivalent to one cycle of the Newton–Raphson algorithm (Theorem~\ref{thm:asymptotically-newton-raphson}).
-Secondly, we prove the first and second moments of the EPEL posterior are asymptotically equivalent to those of the Laplace approximation of $p_{\EL}$ (Theorem~\ref{thm:stable-region}).
-Thirdly, we establish a Bernstein–von–Mises type of result, showing that the EPEL posterior and $p_{\EL}$ are asymptotically equivalent and converge to the same normal distribution (Theorem~\ref{thm:ep-bvm}).
-Unless stated otherwise, all results are stated in the limit $n \to \infty$.
+In this section, we establish the asymptotic equivalence of EPEL and $p_{\EL}$ through three main contributions.
+First, we prove that one cycle of the EPEL update is asymptotically equivalent to a Newton–Raphson step (Theorem~\ref{thm:asymptotically-newton-raphson}).
+Second, we show that the first and second moments of the EPEL posterior are asymptotically equivalent to those of the Laplace approximation of $p_{\EL}$ (Theorem~\ref{thm:stable-region}).
+Third, we derive a Bernstein–von–Mises theorem demonstrating that the EPEL posterior and $p_{\EL}$ converge to the same normal distribution (Theorem~\ref{thm:ep-bvm}).
+All results are stated in the limit $n \to \infty$ unless otherwise specified.

-For the first two results, we adapt the techniques from \citet{dehaene18expectation} to the Bayesian empirical likelihood context where the support of the posterior evolves with $n$.
-In particular, the novelty of our work is proving the smoothness of the target log-posterior in the entire parameter space for a sufficiently large $n$ (Lemma~\ref{thm:continuous-diff}).
-Furthermore, to the best of our knowledge, Theorem~\ref{thm:ep-bvm} is the first Bernstein–von–Mises type of result for a Bayesian semi‑parametric expectation‑propagation posterior.